-February 16, 2016 ➳ Pedantry
+February 16, 2016 ☞ Pedantry

 If you have ever ordered a bottle of wine at a worthwhile restaurant (note to poor people, watch an episode of Frasier and come right back) you have experienced the wine pouring ritual.
-It’s where your waitron or sommelier liberates a cork from your favorite vintage, presents it to you, then pours a small portion of into your glass.
+It’s when your waitron or sommelier liberates a cork from your favorite vintage, presents it to you, then pours a small portion of into your glass.

 Let us explain how you are doing this wrong.

 Third, and this is the part you’re doing wrong, is the tasting.
-Many diners will swirl around the sample in their mouth cavity, furrow their brow, and offer to the sommelier (who hates you, you know) something like “Yes, mm, lovely!”
+Many diners will swirl the sample in their mouth cavity, furrow their brow, and offer to the sommelier (who hates you, you know) something like “Yes, mm, lovely!”
 He doesn’t care.
 This is not a taste test, it is an inspection.
-If your wine smells or tastes moldy, reminiscent of damp newspaper or say, a stack of three-day-old towels in a banya, it’s gone off.
+If your wine smells or tastes moldy, reminiscent of damp newspaper or a stack of three-day-old towels in a banya, it’s gone off.
 It should be easy to detect a “corked” bottle by smell alone, but tasting will certainly confirm it.

 If a wine is corked you may send it back for another.
 If however, it tastes too buttery or oaky, you’re a boob who ordered Chardonnay like our perpetually stunned, be-necklaced aunt in Petaluma.
 You’re stuck with it and would do well to go with a Sauvie B next time.